 Don't use a second-hand car seat.
 Experts advise parents not to use a second-hand car seat because the history of the seat may be unknown and it could be damaged.

 Come and see our road safety team at one of the free child car seat check days throughout the year to make sure your child's car seat is correctly fitted.

 Car seat clinics - results

 We evaluate our Road Safety Car Seat Clinics.
-You can read the full reports from 2013 - 2015 and the Car Seat Clinic in May 2016 below.
+You can read the full reports from 2013 - 2015 and the results from our recent Car Seat Clinic in March 2017 below.
 Please take the time to have a look at these and you'll see why it's so important to have your child's car seat checked.
-For example, in May 2016, 80% of the children's car seats that we checked were incorrectly fitted.
+For example, in March 2017, nearly 80% of the children's car seats that we checked were incorrectly fitted.

 Booster seats law

 We strongly recommend you do not remove the back of high-backed booster seats, or use a backless booster cushion.
 The lack of a back and side wings removes any side and head protection from the child car seat.
 This would leave the child vulnerable to head and side injuries, particularly in side impacts.

-- The new rules will mean retailers can only sell backless boosters for children who weigh over 22kg (3st 7lbs) who are also over 125cm (4ft 1ins) tall can use the seats.
+- The new rules will mean retailers can only sell backless boosters for children who weigh over 22kg (3st 7lbs) and who are over 125cm (4ft 1ins) tall.